EddieAbbondanzio/eddieabbondanz.io/content/post/civic/two-seasons-of-autocross/index.md

 That's about it so far.
 The car's starting to feel like it could use more power (currently a high comp B20) so I'll likely finally build the B20V I've had laying around this winter.
 I meant to do it last winter but with how well the car has been running I didn't want to mess with the motor.

-I've got a second car that I could race now (more on this soon!) so I'm not as worried about messing with the Civic's motor now.
+I've got a second car that I could race now (more on this soon!) so I'm not as worried about messing with the Civic's motor now because even if it were to blow up I could still race something.